 What is it?

-The blood libel obviously means being falsely accused of having blood on your hands.
+Blood libel obviously means being falsely accused of having blood on your hands.

-And yes, the historical knowledge that people have of the term blood libel, it goes back to the Jews who were falsely accused back in medieval European times of using the the blood of children.
+And yes, the historical knowledge that people have of the term blood libel, it goes back to the Jews who were falsely accused back in medieval European times of using the blood of children.

-Because I believe that there are many on the left, many critics, who don't want, for instance, Congress to buckle down, get back to work.
+And, you know, the criticism of even the timing of this statement is being used as another diversion because I believe that there are many on the left, many critics, who don't want, for instance, Congress to buckle down, get back to work.

 Well, I thought that there were parts of it that really hit home that all of us can hold on to and can live out, obviously.

-It was kind of like a pep rally, kind of like a a campaign stop, and that was unfortunate.
+It was kind of like a pep rally, kind of like a campaign stop, and that was unfortunate.

 You ever have moments of doubt, feeling that you would like the comfort of not having to deal with all of this all the time?

-Other people are facing much greater hardships and making greater sacrifices that I am in just engaging in debate, and I'm thankful for the opportunity that I have to speak for many, and um I will continue to do so.
+People are facing much greater hardships and making greater sacrifices that I am in just engaging in debate.

-I feel very blessed to be in the position that I am, and I'll take the darts and the arrows because I know others have my back and I have their back.
+And I'll take the darts and the arrows because I know others have my back, and I have their back.

-You know, I still say I don't I don't care what you think about this woman, and I don't care what you think about her presidential uh possibilities, qualifications, or any of that.
+I don't care what you think about her presidential possibilities, qualifications, or any of that.

 And she appears untainted by it.